EvanSat/AdventureGame/README.md

 * Georgy Loriya ([@zhanovich](https://github.com/zhanovich)) - Story Line Creator/Application Design
 * Alison Major ([@amajor](https://github.com/amajor)) - Python Development/Test Case Scenerios
 * Evan Sabado ([@EvanSat](https://github.com/EvanSat) - Python Development

+# Setup & Installation

+See [docs/setup.md](./docs/setup.md) for setup steps.

+# Running Tests

+Once you've got the necessary dependencies, you can run the tests by using `pytest` in the root directory.

+These tests will automatically run when pushing up a new branch to GitHub.

+The `main` branch is protected.
+Any new changes must be pushed up as a new branch, then approved  by at least one other person on the team, with passing tests.